Letatlin are born in the late 90th through the collaboration of Marc Mal de Vivre, Hans Plasma and Orsonero.

 In 2002, the band releases the album 'Missili sul Giappone' (auto-production).
 The product is well received by the press and in 2003 Letatlin are busy with the next work:'1919: naissance du robot'(auto-production) that will be crucial from a technical and creative point of view.
 For the first time the group uses a drum machine, synths and sampled sounds.
-The sound evolves towards something that could be called visionary post-punk.
+The sound evolves towards a personal interpretation of post-punk.
 The group is contacted by Ark Records (neo-born independent label) to record their first official album.

 In 2003 M. Mal de Vivre, and H. Plasma decide to move to Amsterdam.
 The album 'La Sepoltura delle Farfalle' (Ark Records / Masterpiece distribution) is released in 2006 and the reviews in France, Germany, England, Holland, Poland and other countries are all excellent.
 Mick Mercer contacts the group and puts it in his latest book 'Music to Die For' (published by Cherry Red Book, UK, 2009).